Click on ∇ to open the relevant section

 3.1 Depth Courses

 Within 12 months of enrollment in the doctoral school, students are expected to satisfy a depth course requirement.
 The depth course requirement consists of one course taken in a depth area from one of AI, Systems or Theory.
-The list of depth courses is available on the EDIC Course Offering page.
+The list of depth courses is available on the EDIC course catalog page.

 The passing grade for the depth course is 5.0 or better.
 EPFL Master students who have passed one of the depth courses with a grade of 5.0 or better prior to enrolling in the doctoral program are exempt from this requirement.
 However, the credits taken will not count towards your doctoral studies.
 ETHZ students who have passed a course equivalent to a depth course in EDIC with a grade of 5.0 or better can petition to be exempt from the depth course grade requirement.
 The credits taken at ETHZ are not transferable.